 We endeavour to hold a safe place for self-exploration and community engagement, where dogma is discarded and people with open minds and hearts seek new ways of relating to each other and the natural world.

-Our vision is to re-establish an abundant relationship with nature so that all may flourish.
-To be a resource for healing through a dynamic mix of ancient wisdom, experiential workshops, nature connection and celebration.
+We are a resource for healing through a dynamic mix of ancient wisdom, experiential workshops, and nature connection.

-The team behind the ongoing nurturing and harmonious development of The Clophill Centre is headed by the owners and guardians Richard and Katarina Diss along with their family Edward, Max and Jacob, as well as their animal helpers, Hogan and Kitty.
+Richard and Katarina Diss are the guardians of The Clophill Centre, along with their family Edward, Max and Jacob, as well as their animal helpers, Hogan and Kitty.

-Enhancing the environment with true devotion is the resilient force of energy, James whose creative touch has underpinned the development of Clophill.
+Enhancing and maintaining the environment is the resilient force of energy, James Heel, whose true devotion and creative touch underpins the development of our centre.

-Situated to the north of the Clophill Centre is the old church, St Mary’s, formerly known as The Church of St Mary The Virgin.
-This ruin sits at the crest of the Greensand Ridge in Bedfordshire and, as with many such old churches, it was built on an ancient sacred site with the surrounding fields believed to have been set aside for healing.
-Now this ancient sacred site has come full circle, and the surrounding fields are once again being set aside for healing here at the Centre.
+The old church, formerly known as The Church of St Mary The Virgin, is situated to the north of The Clophill Centre.
+This ruin sits at the crest of the Greensand Ridge in Bedfordshire.
+As with many such old churches, it was built on an ancient sacred site.
+The surrounding fields are believed to have been set aside for healing.
+Now, this ancient sacred site has come full circle, and the surrounding fields are once again being set aside for healing – here at our centre.

-Since the vision for the Centre became clearer as a place for sacredness and connection to nature, Clophill has been lucky enough to attract a wide variety of teachers and healers from all over the world of many traditions.
+As a place for sacredness and connection to nature, The Clophill Centre has been blessed by a wide variety of teachers and healers from all over the world of many traditions.